Truly delicious, yet totally simple and easy tuna pasta bake!

 - Make sure that pasta is a bit undercooked.
-Yes that’s correct, undercooked!
+Yes, that’s correct, undercooked!
 To avoid mushy pasta, you must undercook it during the boiling phase.
-Remove the pasta from heat when it’s “al dente” or even a minute before that, as pasta will be baked in the oven later so it will continue cooking in a hot boiling sauce!
+Remove the pasta from heat when it’s “al dente” or even a minute before that, as the pasta will be baked in the oven later so it will continue cooking in a hot boiling sauce!

 - Choose the right type of pasta.
-I wouldn’t make this with noodles or thin flat shaped pasta as sauce will slide off to the bottom of your baking dish, resulting in dried out pasta and a pool of sauce at the bottom.
+I wouldn’t make this with noodles or thin flat shaped pasta as the sauce will slide off to the bottom of your baking dish, resulting in dried out pasta and a pool of sauce at the bottom.
 Go for penne, fusilli or farfalle.

 - Achieve that lovely golden and crispy top!
 Make sure that broil your pasta and keep a close eye to it while it’s in there, as 3 minutes might be enough for that perfect golden crisp.

 Because this is my midweek quick dinner recipe, I like to use tuna instead of adding meat or chicken.
 The tuna that I use is canned tuna in spring water (drained).
 I also add broccoli, cherry tomatoes and of course my homemade creamy white sauce.
-You can also add ricotta cheese if you like creamier texture, but I usually omit the ricotta to cut down the calories.
+You can also add ricotta cheese if you like a creamier texture, but I usually omit the ricotta to cut down the calories.

 Sauce must be creamy, rich and flavourful!
 It’s also very easy to make.
 You will need butter, flour, milk, garlic, nutmeg, salt and pepper.
 And of course a sauce pan and a whisk!
-Sauce will be thick and creamy, and using the whisk you will be able to get rid of all the lumps.
-I believe that the key to a perfect tuna pasta bake, is a rich thick sauce so make sure to watch the video below to learn how to master the sauce!
+The sauce will be thick and creamy, and using the whisk you will be able to get rid of all the lumps.
+I believe that the key to a perfect tuna pasta bake is a rich thick sauce so make sure to watch the video below to learn how to master the sauce!

 TIP: When you add the flour to the melted butter, don’t cook it for too long to avoid getting that floury taste in the sauce.

 If you’ve been following my blog, you would know that we are huge fans of a2 Milk™ in our house.
-We were introduced to a2 Milk™ last year, and it made a huge different in Natalia’s life.
+We were introduced to a2 Milk™ last year, and it made a huge difference in Natalia’s life.
 It does taste exactly the same as regular cow’s milk but it’s much easier to digest than regular cows milk, we love it in our house and that includes the children.
 What’s special about the a2 Milk™ is that it comes from special cows that product A2 protein only, while regular cows milk produce A1 and A2 protein.

 Many people thought that they were lactose intolerant without being diagnosed with it, as they suffered from feeling a discomfort every time they consumed milk.
 They found that are just intolerant to A1 protein and are not lactose intolerant.
-A1 protein is more difficult to digest, and can cause similar symptoms to lactose intolerance.
+A1 protein is more difficult to digest and can cause similar symptoms to lactose intolerance.
 According to the Sunday times, less than 5% of the British population is lactose intolerant.
 More common is an intolerance to the A1 beta-casein protein found in cow’s milk, which causes similar symptoms to lactose intolerance.
 So if you suffer from similar symptoms, then you definitely need to give a2 Milk™ a try and see how it works out for you!

 When making this recipe, you might want to use a2 Milk™ butter instead of regular butter.
-For recipe, visit a2 Milk™ website.
+For the recipe, visit a2 Milk™ website.

 There are many wonderful recipes that you can make using a2 Milk™, give my Russian cinnamon buns a try!
 You will also fall in love with this Middle Eastern milk dessert called Muhalabieh that I shared on my blog this summer.